RSS feedLink to Irishpapermoney main page

 The Irish Pound was divided into 20 shillings, and issued in seven denominations, 10 Shillings, £1, £5, £10, £20, £50, and £100.
 This was the first time that a 10 Shilling note denomination was issued in Ireland.

 The 1927 Currency Act provided for the creation of the Irish Saorstát Pound, and of the Currency Commission.
-The circulating old Irish currency was split between the Irish Free State and Northern ireland.
+The circulating old Irish currency was split between the Irish Free State and Northern Ireland.
 All existing notes issued by the joint stock banks were to be withdrawn and replaced by two new note issues, one for each jurisdiction.

 The Currency Commission was created and started to issue Irish Legal Tender Notes in 1928 (known as the 'Lady Lavery' series or 'Lavery Pound note').